quicwg/base-drafts/draft-ietf-quic-transport.md

 A server acknowledges the use of a Retry packet for a connection using the retry_connection_id transport parameter; see
 {{transport-parameter-definitions}}.
+If the server sends a Retry packet, the server adds a retry_connection_id transport parameter that contains the value of the Source Connection ID field from the Retry packet.

-If the server sends a Retry packet, it MUST include the Destination Connection ID field from the client's first Initial packet in the original_connection_id transport parameter and include a retry_connection_id transport parameter that contains the value of the Source Connection ID field from the Retry packet.
+A server always includes an original_connection_id transport parameter.
+If the server sends a Retry packet, it MUST include the Destination Connection ID field from the client's first Initial packet in the original_connection_id transport parameter; otherwise the original_connection_id transport parameter MUST be copied from the client Initial.

 If the client received and processed a Retry packet, it MUST validate that the retry_connection_id transport parameter is present and correct; otherwise, it